Posts tagged as

 Title: Efficacy of Balance Training with Visual Occlusions.
 Walking requires integration of sensory information, computational processing, and motor output response (referred hereafter as the neuromechanical components).
 Deficits in any of these neuromechanical components with aging can increase fall risk.
 To combat aging effects on mobility and reduce fall risk, researchers…

-The TRAM program is committed to a culture that is inclusive, supportive, and respectful to all.
-We believe that diverse racial and ethnic scientists and those with disabilities enhance scientific inquiry to holistically meet our challenge of preserving mobility over the lifespan.
-We cultivate trainees to become future leaders who…
+The TRAM program is committed to a culture that is supportive and respectful to all.
+We believe that scientists from various backgrounds, including those with disabilities, will enhance scientific inquiry to holistically meet our challenge of preserving mobility over the lifespan.
+We cultivate trainees to become leaders throughout their careers.